AshAvalanche/ansible-avalanche-getting-started/README.md

 To customize the blockchains created: edit the variables in `inventories/local/group_vars/subnet_control_node.yml`.

-For a list of all available variables, see the [nuttymoon.avalanche.blockchain role documentation](https://github.com/Nuttymoon/ansible-avalanche-collection/tree/main/roles/blockchain).
+For a list of all available variables, see the [ash.avalanche.blockchain role documentation](https://github.com/AshAvalanche/ansible-avalanche-collection/tree/main/roles/blockchain).